 Misconception 2: Testing is just for testers

 One of the most common misconceptions about bug reporting and testing is that testing is only meant for professional testers or developers.
+Although this myth does not match the good software tester qualities.
 This could not be further from the truth.
 Testing is an essential part of the development process and can’t be left to the professionals alone.

 Testing should be done by anyone who interacts with a product, from the developers who created it to the customers who use it.
 Everyone has a different perspective, and that can help uncover issues that might have been overlooked.
 By getting feedback from different users, bugs can be found more quickly and easily.